 You may think the chances of getting caught for business license violations are slim, but organizations like the Contractors State License Board (CLSB) in California strictly enforce state contracting laws.
 Their fraud team conducts weekly sting operations on construction sites across the country to uncover companies that are operating without the proper business licenses.

 Managing construction compliance

-With constantly changing regulations on the local, state and federal levels, compliance is a time-consuming process.
-That’s why it’s critical to have a system in place to make sure you are staying in compliance at all times during a project, not just before work starts.
+With constantly changing regulations on the local, state, and federal levels, compliance is a time-consuming process.
+That’s why it’s critical to have a system in place to ensure you are staying in compliance at all times during a project, not just before work starts.
 Your site manager may be great at dealing with compliance, but many times competing priorities make it too much for one person to handle.